viamrobotics/docs/docs/components/board/_index.md

 To physically set up a connection between your board (as the controller) and a component (as the peripheral device)--for example: a [TMC5072 stepper motor](/components/motor/#TMC5072)--you can wire a connection between CS and MOSI/MISO/SLCK pins on the board and component.

-Then, you must enable SPI on your board if it is not enabled by default.
+You must also enable SPI on your board if it is not enabled by default.
 Refer to your [board model's configuration instructions](#configuration) for instructions on this, if applicable.

 Then, as boards have CS pins internally configured to correspond with SPI bus indexes, all you need to do to enable this connection in your board's configuration `"attributes"` is specify the index of the bus and give it a name: